-Add the service when you make an equipment purchase to help ensure you’ll put that new machine into service in your hospital.
+Add the service when you make an equipment purchase to help ensure you’ll put that new machine to use in your hospital.
 DYK?
 Bennett tells us all the cool kids in human medicine call laser therapy "photobiomodulation."

 Just say no (to the cone)

 Say goodbye to the cone of shame and hello to this frankly adorable onesie for pooches, kitties and bunnies.
 Medical Pet Shirts are cotton/Lycra garments billed as full-body bandages to help protect wounds and dressings.
 The doggie versions come in several sizes and offer easy-to-undo snaps for strategic potty breaks.
 (The cat and rabbit versions don’t cover the tush for obvious reasons … unless your clients routinely walk these pets for potty breaks instead of using a litter pan.)
 Want to see all sizes and options?
 Visit medicalpetshirts.com.
 (If you’re a cat lady, it’s worth noting they have a new limited edition leopard-print version for cats only.)